wp-plugins/kalins-pdf-creation-station/readme.txt

 = 0.9.1 =
 *Changed all code to direct, and/or create the kalins-pdf folder inside the uploads directory instead of placing the PDF files in the plugin directory to squash the bug where files were deleted upon plugin upgrade.

+= 0.9.2 =
+*Fixed a PHP error thrown on the Menus page when in debug mode.
+Got rid of warnings for previous upgrade problem.

 == Upgrade Notice ==

 = 0.7 =